reedws/IT3049C/Material/Assignments/2.JavaScript_Exercises/index.md

   You should see all the tests failing like so:
   ![failing tests image](assets/failing_tests.png)

-5. Our task would be to implement the functions in the `src` files (marked with ⬅️ arrow above) untill all the tests pass.
+5. Our task would be to implement the functions in the `src` files (marked with ⬅️ arrow above) until all the tests pass.
 6. at the end of each test, commit your code <img alt="commit logo" style="height: 20px;margin-bottom: -4px;" src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e5/Octicons-git-commit.svg/1200px-Octicons-git-commit.svg.png"/> `git commit -m "finished test xyz"`.

-7. **DONT FORGET** to Update the README.md file with your self assessment
+7. **DON'T FORGET** to Update the README.md file with your self assessment
     * Your grade
     * Self Reflection
     * How long it took you to complete the assignment